-The declaration of Old Acre as a World Heritage Site is a reflection of the global recognition of Old Acre as a city that was home to numerous cultures.
+The declaration of Old Akko as a World Heritage Site is a reflection of the global recognition of Old Akko as a city that was home to numerous cultures.
 Moreover, it attracts research projects, promotes learning and is a coveted tourist site.
-Old Acre appears on Unesco’s website and as such, its historical relevance is universally recognized.
+Old Akko appears on Unesco’s website and as such, its historical relevance is universally recognized.
 It is also a magnet for travelers seeking unique spots around the world.

 2001 – Old Akko is declared a World Heritage Site by UNESCO.
 Seven years later, in 2008, the Holy Baha’i sites in the Western Galilee and Haifa were also declared as a World Heritage Site.
 Some of these sites, including the holiest place for the Baha’i religion ‘Al Bahji’, are located in Akko.
 Consequently, Akko is the only city in Israel with two different UNESCO World Heritage Sites.